-2013 Florida Weather Highlights
+2017 Florida Weather Highlights

-Bear in mind that though the official hurricane season runs from June to November, it is not uncommon for storms to form before the start of the season, in May, or well beyond the end of the season right through to the following January.
+Though the official hurricane season runs from June to November, it is not uncommon for storms to form before the start of the season, in April/May, or well beyond the end of the season right through to the following January.

-Hurricane predictions for 2013
+Hurricane predictions for 2017

 Both the National Oceanic and Atmospheric Administration and the Department of Atmospheric Science at Colorado State University team have over estimated named storms and hurricanes in recent years but remember these are just predictions.

-Storm names for 2013
+Storm names for 2017

 Each year a set of names alternating between boys and girls is chosen for all named storms.
 Names are often re-used but the names of particularly damaging hurricanes such as Katrina and Sandy are withdrawn and never used again.